New York City is all about style.

 As NYC movers, we have seen all kinds of apartments.
 The good, the bad, and the… not so good.

-An excerpt from our free downloadable eBook The Ultimate Apartment Hunting Guide for New York City describes some common apartment types to help you on your search for the perfect place:
+Following are some common apartment types to help you on your search for the perfect place:

 POPULAR APARTMENT TYPES